cncf/tag-security/governance/process.md

     * The scope of the work required

-1. **Ask the group for collaboration:** Rather than immediately beginning work on a solution, add the issue to a meeting agenda by placing the link and the POC in the ["Planned Meeting" area of the meeting notes](https://github.com/cncf/sig-security#meeting-times) and bring the issue up for discussion at the scheduled meeting, explain it, and ask if others are interested in collaborating.
+1. **Ask the group for collaboration:** Rather than immediately beginning work on a solution, add the issue to a meeting agenda by placing the link and the person who will present the proposal in the ["Planned Meeting" area of the meeting notes](https://github.com/cncf/tag-security#meeting-times) and bring the issue up for discussion at the scheduled meeting, explain it, and ask if others are interested in collaborating.
 This ensures that solutions are created with multiple perspectives as well as verifies there is community interest in pursuing the proposal.
 The outcome of this conversation will be:
-    * The group agrees that this problem is appropriate scope Group.
+    * The group agrees that this problem is appropriate scope
     * Criteria for completion are added to the issue that include a "definition of done", ideally with validation by the target audience.
-Also note in the issue if it will be a time-bounded project with a defined deliverable or and on-going stream.
+Also note in the issue if it will be a time-bounded project with a defined deliverable or and on-going stream of work (the latter would typically be proposed only after at least one, usually multiple, projects have been completed.
     * At least one person is recommended or nominated as a potential lead.
     * Those interested in working on the solution comment on the issue so coordination may begin and set up time or expectations with others to